rcos/CSCI-4470-OpenSource/Labs/Lab3.md

   * Follow the instructions from slides 7 - 27 of https://github.com/rcos/Git-Introduction-Part-I by cloning the repository and opening index.html.
     * Create a local repository `lab3part1` using the command line
   * Create a README.md file.
-    * This file should include, as a bullet-ed list:
+    * This file should include, as a bulleted list:
       * your name
       * your photograph (Add it to your repository and use markdown to display it)
       * your graduating year
       * your project sub-area (the type of project that you plan to work on)

 2. [Create a new repository on github](https://github.com/new) and push the README.md file you created.
-  >*(hint: you should be doing something like this):*
+  > *(hint: you should be doing something like this):*

     ```
     git init